BTA-BATA/BATA-old/README.md

 ### Seednode

-in your BATA.conf file just at this line
+in your bata.conf file just at this line

 addnode=68.71.58.226